pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 1:00:53 catalogue server creation and installation of script

-**Shiva-S14 - vid 3 - timestamp 1:00:53 installation of catalogue and creation of server**
+**Shiva-S14 - vid 3 - timestamp 1:00:53 installation of catalogue and creation of server **
+**Started reading on today sep 05 2024 at 11:12 AM** 1:1:33 catalogue server creation with SG - allowing all ports

+connect to the catalogue server using putty client and clone the code into catalogue server (1:03:20)

+fixing the catalogue.sh file (1:04:00) because we have to log the installation not the validation

+debugging of catalogue app 1:08:47

+1:09:20 unzipping and overwriting files if exists with modifier unzip -o

+1:11:14 improvements

+check if user is created or not if already created then dont create

+if directory is available dont create it again

+1:12:57 will continue studying in the evening after coming from office at 8:30 pm till 9:30 pm 09-05-2024